MJL85/natlas/README.md

   + If a node has multiple borders then either VSS or StackWise is enabled.
     + VSS - Will always have a double border.
     + StackWise - The number of borders denotes the number of switches in the stack.
+  + If the configuration specifies, VSS and Stackwise nodes will be grouped in larger squares.
 + Links
   + Links are shown with arrowed lines.
 The end with no arrow is the *parent* and the end with the arrow is the *child*, such that the arrangement is *parent*->*child*.
   + If a link says *P:gi0/1* , *C:gi1/4* then the parent node's connection is on port gi0/1 and the child node's connection is on port gi1/4.